kubernetes-sigs/kwok/site/content/en/docs/user/resource-usage-configuration.md

 {{< /hint >}}

 With CEL expressions, it is even possible to simulate resource usages dynamically.
-For example, the following expression yields CPU usage that grows linearly with time.
+For example, the following expression yields memory usage that grows linearly with time.
 ```yaml
 expression: (pod.SinceSecond() / 60.0) * Quantity("1Mi")
 ```